bp4924/py-slotmachine/README.md

 YouTube tutorial from Tech with Tim https://www.youtube.com/watch?v=th4OBktqK1I

-This code runs from the command line (CLI) by initiating main.py
+This code runs from the command line (CLI) by initiating main.py (python main.py)

 Just follow the prompts